 The Surprisingly Swift Decline of U.S. Manufacturing Employment

-Keywords: Manufacturing, trade policy, uncertainty, offshoring, China, World Trade Organization, supply chains
+Keywords: manufacturing, trade policy, uncertainty, offshoring, supply chains, employment, China, World Trade Organizations, PNTR

 Suggested Citation: Suggested Citation